RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps3.rst

 9. **Challenge problem (OPTIONAL, much harder):** write code to find the average (mean) number of words in each line of the file ``about_programming.txt``.

 .. activecode:: ps_3_9
+      :available_files: about_programming.txt

       # Write your code here.

        ====